slatedocs/slate/README.md

 You can also run Slay locally by executing

 ```
-sh ./run-dev.sh
+npm run dev
 ```

 ### Deploy

-Slay is automagically deployed via an [Action's workflow](https://github.com/admetricks/slay/actions).
+- Slay is automagically deployed via an [Action's workflow](https://github.com/admetricks/slay/actions).
 All you have to do is update the master branch.
+- You can also test a new branch by running `npm run deploy:stage`.
+It'll be available at https://admx-slay.web.app/